gvwilson/thirdbit/src/fiction/iffy/index.md

 and the ambush was over as quickly as it had started.

 "What th' hell?"
 "Was that you?"
-Iffy and Ignacio said on top of each other.
+Iffy and Edson said on top of each other.

 "Me?"
 Iffy protested incredulously.
 "I didn' do this!"

 "That was an affin' railgun!"
-Ignacio shouted.
+Edson shouted.
 He pointed at the cargo drone banking overhead.
 "That thing's got a *railgun*!"